RafyAmgadBenjamin/02_trivia_api/README.md

 4) Search for questions based on a text query string.
 5) Play the quiz game, randomizing either all questions or within a specific category.

-Completing this trivia app will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.

 ## Tasks

 There are `TODO` comments throughout project.
 Start by reading the READMEs in: